 Ensure trade wastewater requirements are met

-Trade wastewater is any liquid waste and any substance contained within it discharged to the sewerage system from a business premise other than normal domestic sewage.
+Trade wastewater is any liquid waste (and anything in it) discharged to the sewerage system from business premises - other than normal domestic sewage.

 Register your food business

-You’ll need to submit one of the following:
+You’ll need to complete and submit the following form:

 Arrange an inspection